Welcome to the Frome For All website

 Website last updated: December 2015

 The Frontier planning application for the Saxonvale site in Frome town centre has been withdrawn.
-The plan was for a range of new shops, new public squares, business space, a new home for the FETE adult learning centre, a new hotel and a riverside walk.
-The development would have brought around 300 new jobs to Frome.
+The plan was for a range of new shops, new public squares, new business space, a new home for the FETE adult learning centre, a new hotel and a riverside walk.
+The development would have brought around 300 new jobs to Frome town centre.

 Frome For All Supporters on a visit to the Saxonvale site